Regardless of priority status, there are certain policies with which applicant organizations must comply.

 There are additional policies and guidelines that apply to organizations seeking funds in connection with major capital campaigns:

-- The Trustees have defined this category as including requests of $50,000 or more for the construction, renovation or acquisition of land or buildings or major equipment and furnishings.
+- The Trustees have defined this category as including requests of $100,000 or more for the construction, renovation or acquisition of buildings or major equipment and furnishings.
 As only limited resources are available for capital requests, priority for funding goes to projects which are invited by Trustees or in which a Trustee is involved.

-- Generally, capital proposals of more than $50,000 are considered by the Trustees at the December meeting only.
+- Generally, capital proposals of $100,000 or more are considered by the Trustees at the December meeting only.
 Deadline for submission is announced annually.

 - Pledge commitments, rarely made, will generally be limited to three years.

 - During the period a recipient is receiving pledge payments, the Trustees will generally not consider any other funding requests from that organization.